-ffin to Tucker, LLP
+reffin & Tucker, LLP

-We have audited the consolidated financial statements of Phoebe Putney Health System, Inc. as of and for the years ended July 31, 2022 and 2021 and our report thereon dated November 9, 2022, which expressed an unmodified opinion on those consolidated financial statements, appears on pages 1 to 3.
+We have audited the consolidated financial statements of Phoebe Putney Health System, Inc. as of and for the years ended July 31, 2023 and 2022 and our report thereon dated November 8, 2023, which expressed an unmodified opinion on those consolidated financial statements, appears on pages 1 to 3.
 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The information included in this report on pages 76 to 87, inclusive, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+The information included in this report on pages 75 to 90, inclusive, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
 Such information has not been subjected to the auditing procedures applied in the audits of the consolidated financial statements, and, accordingly, we do not express an opinion or provide any assurance on it.